bavard-ai/bavard-ml-utils/README.md

 5. Common data structures/models used across our organization
 6. And more

 This package maintains common data structures/models used across our organization.
-They can all be found in the `bavard_ml_common.types` sub-package.
+They can all be found in the `bavard_ml_utils.types` sub-package.
 These data models are all declared as [Pydantic](https://pydantic-docs.helpmanual.io/) data models.
-For example the `bavard_ml_common.types.agent.AgentConfig` class represents a chatbot's configuration, and is used heavily across Bavard.
+For example the `bavard_ml_utils.types.agent.AgentConfig` class represents a chatbot's configuration, and is used heavily across Bavard.

 ## Developing Locally